awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

    1. Choose **Add attribute**\.

-   1. Type a name and a value for the attribute\.
+   1. Type a name and a value for the attribute and choose the checkmark icon\.

-   1. Choose the checkmark icon to save the attribute\.

 1. When you are finished adding attributes, choose **Close**\.